Clastify logo

 Why carbon needs so many representations

-Organic chemistry is the branch of chemistry that studies carbon-containing compounds, especially those with carbon–carbon and carbon–hydrogen bonding.
-Carbon does so much chemistry because a carbon atom has four valence electrons, forms four covalent bonds, and readily bonds to other carbon atoms.
-Catenation is the covalent bonding of atoms of the same element into chains or rings; in carbon chemistry, it produces straight-chain, branched-chain and cyclic molecules.
+Organic chemistry is a branch of chemistry that studies carbon-containing compounds, especially compounds with carbon–carbon and carbon–hydrogen bonding.
+Carbon does so much because a carbon atom has four valence electrons, forms four covalent bonds, and readily bonds to other carbon atoms.
+Catenation is the covalent bonding of atoms of the same element into chains or rings; in carbon chemistry it produces straight-chain, branched-chain and cyclic molecules.

-No single drawing style shows everything.
-A molecular formula is quick and gives atom counts clearly, but it hides connectivity.
+No single drawing style gives the whole picture.
+A molecular formula is quick and clear about atom counts, but it hides connectivity.
 A 3D model shows shape well, but it takes too long to draw in an exam.
 Good chemists switch between representations depending on the question.

 Formula types

 A molecular formula is a chemical formula that shows the actual number of atoms of each element in one molecule.
-C₂H₆O tells you there are two carbon atoms, six hydrogen atoms and one oxygen atom, but not whether the compound is ethanol or methoxymethane.
+C2H6OC_2H_6O tells you there are two carbon atoms, six hydrogen atoms and one oxygen atom, but it does not tell you whether the compound is ethanol or methoxymethane.

 A structural formula is a representation that shows how atoms are connected in a molecule.
 Three versions matter here: